Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 \subsection{Our contributions}

-We develops a suite of statistical theory, efficient algorithms, and related applications for permuted smooth tensor models~\eqref{eq:gmd}.
+We develop a suite of statistical theory, efficient algorithms, and related applications for permuted smooth tensor models~\eqref{eq:gmd}.
 Our contributions are summarized below.

-First, we develop a general permuted $\alpha$-smooth tensor model of arbitrary smoothness level $\alpha\geq 0$.
-We establish the statistically optimal error rate and its dependence on model complexity, including tensor order, tensor dimension, smoothness level, signal-to-noise ratio, and unknown permutations.
+First, we develop a general permuted $\alpha$-smooth tensor model of arbitrary smoothness level $\alpha>0$.
+We establish the statistically optimal error rate and its dependence on model complexity.
+Specifically, we express the optimal rate as a function of tensor order $m$, tensor dimension $d$, and smoothness level $\alpha$, given by

 Table~\ref{tab:comp} summarizes the comparison of our work with previous results.
-Our framework substantially generalizes earlier works which focus on only matrices with $m=2$~\citep{gao2015rate,klopp2017oracle} or Lipschitz function with $\alpha=1$~\citep{balasubramanian2021nonparametric,li2019nearest}.
-The generalization enables us to obtain results previously impossible: i) As tensor order $m$ increases, we demonstrate the failure of pervious clustering-based algorithms~\citep{balasubramanian2021nonparametric,gao2015rate}, and we develop a new block-wise polynomial algorithm for tensors of order $m\geq 3$; ii) As smoothness $\alpha$ increases, we demonstrate that the error rate converges to a fast rate $\tO(d^{-(m-1)})$, thereby disproving the conjectured lower bound $\tO(d^{-2m/(m+2)})$ posed by earlier work~\citep{balasubramanian2021nonparametric}.
+Our framework substantially generalizes earlier works that focus on only matrices with $m=2$~\citep{gao2015rate,klopp2017oracle} or Lipschitz function with $\alpha=1$~\citep{balasubramanian2021nonparametric,li2019nearest}.
+The generalization enables us to obtain results previously impossible: i) As tensor order $m$ increases, we demonstrate the failure of previous clustering-based algorithms~\citep{balasubramanian2021nonparametric,gao2015rate}, and we develop a new block-wise polynomial algorithm for tensors of order $m\geq 3$; ii) As smoothness $\alpha$ increases, we demonstrate that the error rate converges to a fast rate of $\tO(d^{-(m-1)})$, thereby disproving the conjectured lower bound $\tO(d^{-2m/(m+2)})$ posed by earlier work~\citep{balasubramanian2021nonparametric}.
 The results showcase the accuracy gain of our new approach, as well as the intrinsic distinction between matrices and higher-order tensors.